TavishiGuleria/journal/README.md

 - google.sort_values(ascending = False).head(1) ~ googles highest stock price

 #### Pythons 'in' keyword
+- permanently modify the objec the method is called on
 - x in [x, y, z]
 - Problem; looks at index for in keyword
 - x in x.values